Introduction

 Rubber Bridge

 Rubber Bridge is played in two phases, with each phase referred to as a ‘rubber’.
 A rubber is won by the first partnership to score 100 or more points.
-The first side to win two out of three rubbers wins the overall game.
+The first side to win two out of three rubbers wins the game.

 Duplicate Bridge